Healing and Hits scheduled for downtown East Tawas

 Lori Ulman of Healing acres said most of the animals they care for are rescued farm animals, everything from alpacas, chickens, peacocks, ducks and goats.
 She said they have even rehabilitated Canada geese on occasion.

-“Right now we have disabled cow named ‘Romeo,’ he was born with disabled back legs, and he wouldn’t make it without a winter barn because he slipped on the ice last year and almost died,” Ulman said.
+“Right now we have disabled cow named ‘Romeo,’ he was born with disabled back legs, and he wouldn’t make it a winter without the barn because he slipped on the ice last year and almost died,” Ulman said.

 “We are trying to get some materials and finances together so we can build a barn so we have a better area for the winter, it wouldn’t just be for him.”